Kefir is all the rage in the natural health community.

 Therefore, kefir is generally well tolerated by people with lactose intolerance, at least compared to regular milk (26).

 Keep in mind that it is possible to make kefir that is 100% lactose-free by using coconut water, fruit juice or another non-dairy beverage.

 Summary Kefir is low in lactose because its lactic acid bacteria have already pre-digested the lactose.
 People who have lactose intolerance can often drink kefir without problems.

 Allergic reactions are caused by inflammatory responses against certain foods or substances.

 People with an over-sensitive immune system are more prone to allergies, which can provoke conditions like asthma.

-- Put the lid on and leave it for 12–36 hours, at room temperature.
+- Put the lid on and leave it for 12–36 hours at room temperature.
 That's it.

-Now put the grains in a new jar with some milk, and the process starts all over again.
+You can now put the grains in a new jar with some milk, and the process starts all over again.

-Delicious, nutritious and highly sustainable.
+It’s delicious, nutritious and highly sustainable.

-Healthline and our partners may receive a portion of revenues if you make a purchase using a link above.
+Healthline and our partners may receive a portion of the revenues if you make a purchase using a link above.